Employment Overview

 Assistant/Associate Professor of English

 Minimum Qualifications: Minimum qualifications include a PhD from an accredited institution in English and a demonstrated record of teaching composition and other writing courses.
 Applicants with advanced ABD standing will be considered.
-A terminal degree awarded prior to January 2026 is required for appointment at the rank of assistant professor on the tenure track.
+A terminal degree awarded prior to January 2026 is required for appointment at the rank of assistant professor.
 A commitment to distance education, including online and ITV delivery of instruction, is desirable.

 Closing Date: Review of applications will begin immediately.
 Applications will continue to be accepted until the position is filled.
 Preliminary individual interviews will be held via videoconference.